4-Aminoacetanilide

-4-Aminoacetanilide or paracetamin is a chemical compound which is a amino derivative of acetanilide and para-isomer of aminoacetanilide.
+4-Aminoacetanilide or paracetamin is a chemical compound which is an amino derivative of acetanilide and para-isomer of aminoacetanilide.
 There are two other isomers of aminoacetanilide, 2-aminoacetanilide and 3-aminoacetanilide.
 Aminoacetanilide derivatives are important synthetic intermediates in heterocyclic and aromatic synthesis.
 These derivatives have found applications in pharmaceutical industry and dyes and pigment industry.

 Synthesis

 Becillus cereus converts 4-phenylenediamine to 4-aminoacetanilide.
 Reduction of 4-nitroacetanilide by hydrogenation catalyst generates 4-aminoacetanilide.
 Green synthesis of p-Aminoacetanilide is achieved by reducing p-nitroaetanilide using Zn/NH4Cl in water.
 Number of methods are available to reduce 4-nitroacetanilide using different catalyst and reaction conditions.

 Uses

 4-Aminoacetanilide is used as in intermediate in the production of some dyes.
 4-aminoacetanilide is also used for the synthesis of beta-lactams.